-The United States Department of Agriculture, Animal and Plant Health Inspection Service (APHIS) is preparing an Environmental Impact Statement (EIS) to evaluate alternatives for reducing damage and risks to human health and safety from feral swine in the U.S. and Guam, Puerto Rico, U.S. Virgin Islands, the Northern Mariana Islands and American Samoa.
-This site provides information on the EIS, status of the EIS project, opportunities for public involvement in the National Environmental Policy Act (NEPA) EIS process, and links to useful information on feral swine and feral swine damage management.
+The United States Department of Agriculture, Animal and Plant Health Inspection Service (APHIS) has prepared a Draft Environmental Impact Statement (DEIS) to evaluate alternatives for reducing damage and risks to human health and safety from feral swine in the U.S. and Guam, Puerto Rico, U.S. Virgin Islands, the Northern Mariana Islands and American Samoa.
+This site provides information on the EIS, status of the EIS project, opportunities for public involvement in the National Environmental Policy Act (NEPA) process, and links to useful information on feral swine and feral swine damage management.

 What are the conflicts associated with feral swine?

 Feral swine are a harmful and destructive non-native and invasive species.
 Their geographic range and populations are rapidly expanding across the U.S. The population is currently estimated to exceed more than six million animals.
 Experts believe that in 1982 feral swine were found in only a few counties in 17 States; in 2012 they had been found in at least 38 States (Figure 1).
 They are now known to exist in 41 states.
 Feral swine also occur in Guam, Puerto Rico, U.S. Virgin Islands, American Samoa and the Northern Mariana Islands.

 Feral swine can inflict significant damage to numerous assets.
 They physically damage crops and property; they prey on young livestock and wildlife; and they can transmit diseases to livestock, humans and wildlife.
 They pose other threats to human health and safety (e.g., vehicle collisions and aggressive swine).
 Feral swine also damage natural resources including sensitive habitats and endangered species.

 Figure 1.
 Change in distribution of feral swine from 1982 to 2012.